About us

 Boris Musa

-As the Managing Director and Chief Executive Officer (MD and CEO) of Mainstream Aquaculture Group (Mainstream), Boris is responsible for strategic management of a large scale vertically integrated producer and supplier of Barramundi.
-Mainstream is one of the largest suppliers of Barramundi table fish products in Australia and is the global market leader in the provision of juvenile fish (seed stock) to the Barramundi aquaculture industry, exporting to 27 countries across five continents.
-Mainstream operates a multi-site business which includes the world’s largest aquaculture production facility of its type in Melbourne, Australia, three pond farming operations in far north Queensland, a pond farming operation in Arizona, USA, along with three hatcheries, including the world’s largest.
-Boris has been MD and CEO since 2012 and under his stewardship, company value, revenue and profitability have all increased by more than a factor of fifty.
+Boris Musa is the Managing Director and Chief Executive Officer (MD & CEO) of Mainstream.
+Under his stewardship, Mainstream has become one of the largest suppliers of Barramundi table fish products in Australia under the Infinity Blue Barramundi brands and is the global market leader in the supply of juvenile fish (seed stock) to the Barramundi aquaculture industry, exporting to 33 countries across five continents.
+Mainstream operates six farms and three Hatcheries in Australia, including the world’s largest aquaculture production facility of its type, as well as the world’s largest Barramundi hatchery.
+Mainstream also operates a Barramundi farm in the United States of America servicing the local market, located in Arizona.
+Boris has been MD & CEO since 2012 and under his stewardship; company value has increased by a multiple of approximately 50 times with a commensurate increase in revenue (compound annual growth rate of circa 50%).

-Peter has been a director of Mainstream Aquaculture since 2012.
+Boris has been a Director of Mainstream since 2010 and MD & CEO since 2012.

 Anthony Podesta